 We’re going to make this really, really simple, because there truly are so many different paths you can take with a Space Marine army nowadays.

 Step one: get yourself a Combat Patrol starter box.
-There are vanilla Space Marines, Space Wolves, Dark Angels, and Blood Angels variants on offer, but each contains a mixed bag of solid, versatile Primaris Space Marine units that’ll work as a starter force, and which you can happily paint up as any chapter – so pick out whichever one has the models you like best.
+There are vanilla Space Marines, Space Wolves, Dark Angels, and Blood Angels variants on offer, but each contains a mixed bag of solid, versatile Primaris Space Marine units that’ll work as a starter force, and that you can happily paint up as any chapter – so pick out whichever one has the models you like best.

 Step two: play with that starter army for a bit, in small games, using the rules for different chapters in turn.
 Get a feel for what playstyle you most enjoy – do you like picking a strong defensive position, layering on buffs, and taking out enemies from range?
 Do you like quickly advancing, charging, and slashing enemies up in melee?
 Do you just really like Dreadnoughts?
 Learn what kind of Space Marine player you are.

 Step three: Invest into whichever playstyle (and, if it feels right for you, an appropriate lore-accurate chapter) you liked best, and slowly build your army around its core strategy, adding new models that you like the look of, and which you think would play well in your list.

 Space Marines are so tactically flexible, and have so many model options, that there are very few wrong answers here, and you can grow your force as slowly, or as quickly, as you like.